Emu Park, Queensland: Main Beach foreshore

 In 2016, it was announced the Emu Park foreshore at Main Beach would be extensively redeveloped in three stages of the Emu Park Village and Foreshore Revitalisation.

 Works on the $4.62m project began in 2017 which included upgrading the Main Beach and surf club carparks, installing new barbeques, electrical works, street beautification, replacing the QCWA rotunda, and new play equipment.

-In 2020, it was also announced the Emu Park Surf Lifesaving Club would be upgraded to include a new café.

 Five colourful emu statues designed by local artist Bill Gannon were unveiled on 7 April 2021.
 However, soon after the statues were installed there were damaged in an act of vandalism which was described by Livingstone mayor Andy Ireland as "disgraceful".

 Heritage trail

 In 2019, a 2.5 kilometre heritage trail incorporating 20 separate historical locations was established in the town with steel emu sculptures identifying the sites with information boards which include QR codes linked to the trail's website.

 The trail was jointly funded by the Lions Club of Emu Park, Livingstone Shire Council and the Australian Government.